CS171/2020/assets/instructions/hw0/HW0.md

 &nbsp;

-# Homework 0
+# Homework 0 - Course Enrollment

 Welcome to CS171!
 This initial homework intends to get you acquainted with the structure and set-up of CS171 to ensure that everything goes smoothly moving forward.
+Please complete this homework to gain a spot in the enrollment lottery!
+And do not worry, future homeworks will be a lot more exciting and focused on creating interactive web-based visualizations! :-)

 To complete this homework, you will have to do the following steps (which will be explained in more detail below):

 1. Get acquainted with the general course structure.
-(There are slight differences for on-campus students and Harvard Extension school students.)
 2. Take the initial programming quiz.
 3. Introduce yourself on Piazza.
 4. Set-up Webstorm.
 5. Fill out our enrollment survey.

 ## 1. Course Structure
-Please take a look at our weekly schedule overview on our [webpage](http://www.cs171.org/2019/schedule/).
+**Please take a look at our syllabus and our weekly schedule overview on our [Canvas site](https://canvas.harvard.edu/courses/74834)!
+Most of your questions will be answered there!**

 We will always post all materials and assignments for each week as a single module on Canvas (by Friday of the preceeding week).

-### In-class time:

-####On-campus students (e.g., Harvard college):
-* Labs are on Mondays 3:00-5:00pm.
-* Lectures are on Wednesdays 3:00-5:00pm.
-* Classes start at 3:00pm sharp!

-####Harvard extension school (DCE) students:
-* Labs are on Mondays 7:55-9:55pm ET.
-* Lectures are on Thursdays 7:40-10:10pm ET.
+### Class Meeting Times (live and mandatory):

+All class meetings will be held in Zoom.
+Please make sure that you have a working microphone, have turned on your video, and are in a safe and quiet environment.

+**Lab:** Mondays.
+You can pick a time that works best for you, either 9 am, 10:30 am, 3 pm, or 7:30 pm ET.
+(If Monday is a holiday, labs will be held on Tuesday instead.)

+**Live Lecture:** Wednesdays.
+You can pick from two available times, either 9 am or 4:30 pm ET.

-* Classes start on time!
+Classes start on time!

 *Lab note:*